yuvrajsingh2304/NL/Notices/Instructions.md

 3. Once you have created a GitHub account, `fork` a repository named `Newsletter` from [https://github.com/gndec-2021/Newsletter](https://github.com/gndec-2021/Newsletter).
 4. Once `forked`, open **Atom** and click on `Version control with Git and GitHub` followed by `Open the GitHub Panel`.
 5. You will get a `Welcome Screen`, where you will have to click on `Clone an existing GitHub repository`.
 6. A new dialogue box will pop-up asking **Clone from**.
-Type url of the type https://github.com/UserID/Newsletter.git.
-[Replace **UserID** with your **GitHub UserID**]. *Alternatively, you can get the link to clone repository by clicking on green tab named `Code` on your GitHub Account*
+Type url of the type https://github.com/UserID/Newsletter.git [Replace **UserID** with your **GitHub UserID**]. *Alternatively, you can get the link to clone repository by clicking on green tab named `Code` on your GitHub Account*.
-7. The above step will `clone` the forked repository named `Newsletter` in the text editor **Atom**.
+7. The above step will `clone` the forked repository named `Newsletter` on your computer.
 8. To the left panel of the editor **Atom**, you will be able to see your **Project**, containing various folders and files.
 9. In the project, find the folder named `Content`.
-Click on it, and find another sub-folder with the name of your Department (Eg: CE, CSE, ME, etc.). *Let us say, your department is Civil Engineering.
-Then you will have to work on **ONLY** the folder named `CE`.*
+Click on it, and find another sub-folder with the name of your Department (Eg: CE, CSE, ME, etc.). *Let us say, if your department is Civil Engineering,then you will have to make changes **ONLY** in the folder named `CE`.*
 10. In the folder of your respective department, you will find a folder named `Images` and a file named `x.md` where x is abbreviation of your department.
 11. Use the `Images` folder to keep photographs/Images to be published in Newsletter.
 You are free to make sub-folders for different set of images like Events, Faculty, etc.
 12. Refer `x.md` file to understand the Markdown Syntax.
 Edit the same file with the content of your department.